Robinlovelace/simodels/README.md

 [![R-CMD-check](https://github.com/robinlovelace/si/workflows/R-CMD-check/badge.svg)](https://github.com/robinlovelace/si/actions)
 <!-- badges: end -->

-The goal of {si} is to provide a simple and flexible framework for developing spatial interaction models (SIMs), which estimate the amount of movement between spatial entities.
+The goal of {si} is to provide a simple, ‘[tidy](https://dplyr.tidyverse.org/)’, and flexible framework for developing spatial interaction models (SIMs), which estimate the amount of movement between spatial entities.